-- literacy and numeracy,

-- retention of students in school,

-- graduation rates, and

-- advancement to post-secondary studies.
+and numeracy, on of students in school. tion rates, and cement to post-secondary studies.

-In response to a Ministry directive, the Aboriginal Education Advisory Committee (AEAC) was established in Niagara in 2009.
-The Committee was renamed the Indigenous Education Advisory Committee (IEAC) in 2016.
-The IEAC is a partnership between Niagara

-Catholic District School Board and the District School Board of Niagara, supported by a number of community-based Indigenous partner agencies; including: Aboriginal Student Service Departments at Brock University and Niagara College, Fort Erie Native Friendship Centre, Inuit Council (Niagara Region), Niagara Chapter - Native Women Inc., Niagara Peninsula Aboriginal Area Management Board (NPAAMB), Niagara Region Métis Council, and Niagara Regional Native Centre.
+Ministry directive, the Aboriginal Education Advisory Committee (AEAC) was established in Niagara in 2009.
+The Commit ducation Advisory Committee (IEAC) in 2016.
+The IEAC is a partnership between Niagara chool Board and the District School Board of Niagara, supported by a number of community-based Indigenous partner ago ents at Brock University and Niagara College, Fort Erie Native Friendship Centre, Inuit Council (Niagara Region), Niagara C ara Peninsula Aboriginal Area Management Board (NPAAMB), Niagara Region Métis Council, and Niagara Regional Nati s to the original people on this land; separate from the Inuit.
+In Canada, the history of First Nations people is interwoven 1876).
+People of First Nations heritage may be referred to as Status or Non--Status.

-\ Note: the term Aboriginal continues to be used in some government documents, however, the preferred term among the Community is Indigenous when referring to people of Métis, Inuit and First Nations heritage.

-Terms used to describe the original people of Turtle Island (North America) have evolved over time with some becoming outdated and others misunderstood.
-Here are some basic definitions to help students self-identify and promote general awareness.
+Aboriginal continues to be used in some government documents, however, the preferred term among the Community is e of Métis, Inuit and First Nations heritage. lescribe the original people of Turtle Island (North America) have evolved over time with some becoming outdo Here are some basic definitions to help students self-identify and promote general awareness.